zachleat/this-website-is-a-tech-talk/README.md

 ## Features

 * `~` Use tilde to show all text on page without progressive play or animation.
+* Scrolls with the text if it goes longer than a page

+## Checklist before giving the talk

+* Turn off scrollbars
+* Turn off notifications (disable anything that will reveal browser)

 ## TODO content